CaptEmulation/nitrogen-website/source/index.md

     </div>
 </div>

-<h2 style="margin-bottom: 20px">Connecting and controlling your devices should be this easy:</h2>
+<h2 style="margin-bottom: 20px">Connecting and controlling devices is this easy with Nitrogen:</h2>

 ```javascript
 var light = new Light({ nickname: 'livingRoomLight' });